Nancy LT Hamilton

 Hinges are everywhere.
 We take them for granted and are oblivious to their work.
 That toilet seat would just be a board over a hole without the hinge, eyeglasses would not be too comfortable, and forget lifting that fork, covered with chocolate cake, to your mouth, without our knee, wrist, fingers, jaw, and elbow hinges.
 Jewelers can take advantage of the plethora of ideas that are all around us.
 They are there for the borrowing – we just need to scale them down, tweek them a bit and solder the entire fabulous mess together.

 There are tons of specialty hinges, like the ones for your laptop or a gate hinge.

 There is a liftoff hinge (clasp idea, anyone?) and a quadrant hinge (whatever that is).

-There are Hidden Hinges, Spring Hinges, Stand-off hinges, Ear Clip Hinges, you get my point, right?
-They are everywhere and you can probably replicate them.
+There are Hidden Hinges, Spring Hinges, Stand-off hinges, and Ear Clip Hinges; you get my point, right?
+They are everywhere, and you can probably replicate them.
 Hinge away!

 Thoughts on Hinges

-- Making hinges requires the jeweler to measure properly, saw, cut, solder and file accurately.
-Hinges are a great method for increasing your skill level and teaching the importance of accuracy.
+- Making hinges requires the jeweler to measure correctly, saw, cut, solder, and file accurately.
+Hinges are an excellent method for increasing your skill level and teaching the importance of accuracy.
 Sloppy work, bad hinges.
 Don’t be afraid.
-Make a dozen of them, make more.
-They are tough but, worth the effort.
+Make a dozen of them, and make more.
+They are tough but worth the effort.